 Intervention Mapping (IM)

-Intervention Mapping is a health promotion planning approach.
+Intervention Mapping (IM) is a health promotion planning approach.
 It's designed to act as a framework for examining the problem in question, designing interventions that are more likely to be effective and for considering how they might be best implemented and evaluated.

 It's key features should help intervention designers question their assumptions about both the problem and the solution by engaging with the evidence and with multiple stakeholders, and in helping with the integration of behaviour change theories and knowledge into the design of real world interventions.
 The IM process is also designed to encourage consideration of how the problem in question can be addressed individually but also at broader social, organisational and even political levels.

 This page contains links to useful resources related to the IM process.

 The key text on Intervention Mapping is...